FedericoAlcantara/wubiq/wubiq-common/README.rst

 Limitations
 -----------
-- Administration services are not yet implemented for pending printing jobs.
-- Client program must be running on each client computer that wish to use remote print services.
+- A client program must be running on each client computer that wish to use remote print services.